maxxiimo/the-front-end-manifesto/chp13-embellishments.md

             %li
               %span Address device constraints and opportunities while delivering...

-It's a simple list that unstyled looks like this:
+It's a simple ordered list that unstyled looks like this:
 <br>
 <br>
 ![][Values 1]
 <br>
 <br>
 Obviously, we need to add some style.
 The good thing is we now have a frame of reference; an ordered list.
 This answers the "what" part of our question.
-Ordered lists have been styled a thousand times over, so I guarantee you that there will be a lot tutorials out there that will answer the "how", and there is:
+Ordered lists have been styled a thousand times over, so I guarantee you that there will be a lot of tutorials out there that will answer the "how" part of our question, and there is:

 - [CSS Design: Taming Lists][Taming Lists]
 - [CSS Swag: Multi-Column Lists][Multicolumn]